StephenCee/StephenCee.github.io/_posts/2016-09-04-hank-quinlan-site-launched.md

 ---
 layout: post
-title: "Hank Quinlan, Horrible Cop, Launches Site"
+title: "Minimal Effort Launches Site"
-date: 2016-09-04
+date: 2016-11-12
 ---

 Well.
-Finally got around to putting this old website together.
+Finally got around to putting this website together - although no one should be surprised.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.